The boy from Greece who became Celtic's main man

 There's footage from his football days where he's called Angelos, Angie and then Ange.

 He retired at 27 through injury.
-He won the national championship (the great Ferenc Puskas was his manager) but always knew in his bones that coaching was where his future lay.
+He won the Australian national championship (the great Ferenc Puskas was his manager) but always knew in his bones that coaching was where his future lay.

 There was a dread, though.
 And it goes back to his father again.
 What if he didn't make it as a coach?
 What if he failed?
 That was his conduit to his father.
 "What would that mean to dad and I?
 How would we fill the void?"